Category: Random Walks

 Hence $np_n\rightarrow \infty$ confirming that the series $\sum\limits_{n=0}^\infty p_n$ must diverge.

-Random Walk Probability of Returning to Origin after n Steps Some EXAMPLES
+Random Walk Probability of Returning to Origin after $n$ Steps Some EXAMPLES

-Example: Consider a random walk starts from x_0=0 find the probability that after 5 steps the position is 3. i.e. $X_5=3$, p=0.6.
+Example: Consider a random walk starting from $x_0=0$ and find the probability that after 5 steps the position is 3. i.e. $X_5=3$, $p=0.6$.

 $R_n= \frac{1}{2}(n+x)=\frac{1}{2}(5+3)=4$ and $X_n=R_n-L_n \Rightarrow 3=4+L_n=1$